The success of display advertising — anywhere in the world — relies on targeting the right audience with the right message.

 You can also use keywords to reach audiences researching products or services like yours.
 Audience keywords allow your ads to reach people likely to be interested in certain terms, based on their current and past browsing behavior.

 This option can help you reach people who have previously visited your website while they visit other sites on the Google Display Network.
 You’ll find remarketing alongside interest categories in your account.

 With audiences, you don't manually select places to show your ads.
-In this case, the sites or apps where your ads appear based on these methods are labeled ‘automatic placements’ in your statistics table on the Placements tab.
+In this case, the sites or apps where your ads appear based on these methods are labelled "automatic placements" in your statistics table on the Placements tab.

 Consider your competition

 Understand who your competition is in your new market, and what they’re doing.
-This can help you determine how to pitch your display advertising, decide on your reach, frequency, and CPM costs.
-It pays dividends to have realistic expectations on what to expect for each new market you enter.
+This can help you determine how to pitch your display advertising, decide on your reach, frequency and CPM costs.
+It pays dividends to have realistic expectations on what to expect for each new market that you enter.